 What Periodic Protection For White Discharge Before Menstruation?

 Whatever happens, you will not be able to prevent the White discharge.
 Many women use panty liners to protect against losses.
 However, daily use of panty liners can prevent your vagina from sweating, lead to excessive lubrication, irritation and even infection due to its chemical constituents.
-The Oduho menstrual panties are ideal during menstruation but also for the days when the vaginal discharge is more abundant as is the case around the period of ovulation.
-Our menstrual panties are reusable, comfortable, breathable and very affordable.
+The Oduho Period Panties are ideal during menstruation but also for the days when the vaginal discharge is more abundant as is the case around the period of ovulation.
+Our period panties are reusable, comfortable, breathable and very affordable.
 An excellent way to protect yourself effectively in all circumstances.